Long before Virgil Abloh said that it was dead / about to die, many have speculated about the rise and fall of streetwear.

 The life you live is somehow "preparing" for the future.
 Get a job, save some money, buy a house, get married, create a family, keep working.
 Life is planned out, your years are planned out, your weeks are the same.
 School in weekdays then go out and work on the weekend.

 Without going into too much of an anti-capitalist rant here you may already see what is so wrong about this.
 People stay in line and act safe, build their life and career without ever enjoying what the world has to offer.
-Fast fashion companies just pump out the lifeless sludge that was once proudly worn by the previously mentioned artists.
+Fast fashion companies just pump out the lifeless sludge that was once proudly worn by the people mentioned in the previous paragraph.
 The soul and essence of what is streetwear has been lost into the basics of everything.

 The street, where it belongs.